holderlb/WSU-SAILON-NG/domains/cartpole/README.md

 }

 ```
-The first call will have additional feature vector defining the corners of the cube world.
+The first call will have an additional two feature vectors:

+* Walls defining the corners of the cube world.

 ```
     "walls": [